amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.md

 ## Setup for Amiga hardware

-MegaAGS supports any AGA-capable Amiga: Amiga 1200, Amiga 4000, and Amiga CD32 — as long as it has a mass storage device like an SD card or CF card connected via an adapter to the IDE bus.
+AmigaVision supports any AGA-capable Amiga: Amiga 1200, Amiga 4000, and Amiga CD32 — as long as it has a mass storage device like an SD card or CF card connected via an adapter to the IDE bus.

-To set up MegaAGS, choose your favorite disk imaging tool — e.g. [Balena Etcher] for Mac, Linux and Windows, [Win32 Disk Imager] for Windows, or whatever tool you prefer for writing to SD/CF cards.
+To set up AmigaVision, choose your favorite disk imaging tool — e.g. [Balena Etcher] for Mac, Linux and Windows, [Win32 Disk Imager] for Windows, or whatever tool you prefer for writing to SD/CF cards.

 Simply locate the `games/Amiga/MegaAGS.hdf` file, and load that in your disk imaging tool of choice, and write it to the SD/CF card.
 If the file requester in the disk imaging tool does not allow you to select `.hdf` files, you may need to rename it to have a different extension, e.g. `.img`, `.bin` or similar.